Smithsonian64/cs370_Lab4/README.txt

  redesigned so that declaration mode and statement mode no longer exist and either can be done at any time.

--When a variable is in an expression its value it fetched using its name
+-When a variable is in an expression its address it fetched using its name then the value is fetched using the address

--When a variable is on the left side its value is changed in the symbol table.
+-When a variable is on the left side its value is changed in regs.
  Its address is also stored in the symbol table.
-The regs array isnt used.

--A function getData(char * name) was created to retrieve the value of a variable
+-A function getAddress(char * name) was created to retrieve the address of a variable

--This project does not use regs[] and instead stores everything in the symbol table.
-Variable values are fetched by name rahter than adress becuase it is more direct; name->value rather than name->address->value